 Regulation X, which implements the Real Estate Settlement Procedures Act (RESPA), requires most mortgage servicers to take certain steps and provide specific protections to borrowers facing foreclosure.
-The rules have rigid timing and other requirements that servicers must follow.
-The rules also rely on borrowers submitting all their documents before the servicer begins its review or pauses foreclosure proceedings.

-Under federal law, servicers are supposed to work with borrowers who are having trouble making monthly payments by, among other things:
+Under this federal law, servicers are supposed to work with borrowers who are having trouble making monthly payments by, among other things:

 Soon after the borrower misses a payment, the servicer must contact the borrower by phone (or in person) and in writing.